revou-fundamental-course/8-jan-24-k31p/README.md

 ## Progress

 - [x]  Add HTML layout
-- [ ]  Style the HTML with CSS
+- [x]  Style the HTML with CSS
-- [ ]  Make the website actually work with JavaScript
+- [x]  Make the website actually work by implementing JavaScript
 - [ ]  Polish the look and feel on the website
 - [ ]  Add additional information about the website